exposit/pythia-oracle/HELP.md

 "What's the Weather Like?" is in context of yesterday's weather.

+##### Dungeon & Underground

+The dungeon panel is, unsurprisingly, for generating dungeon content.
+The general order of things is to use "What is the Room Like" and "First Impression" to get an idea of what the room looks like and what it contains at first glance, then use "What Do I See?" (if necessary) to determine if there's an overtly hostile or dangerous situation.

+__General Questions__

 "More or Less Than Expected" requires a general idea of the quantity, size, or duration.
 If you enter text into the text input, it will replace "expected".

 > "Is the ogre larger than expected?"<br>